-- We will assess Modern Slavery and Human Trafficking risks in our business and supply chain. - We will comply with all relevant employment and human rights laws for the countries in which we operate. - We will conduct due diligence on labour agencies to reduce the risk of slavery. - We will conduct due diligence on contractors to reduce the risk of slavery. - We will define clear supplier expectations and assess supplier compliance according to identified risk. - We will make guidance available to suppliers and customers to support their due diligence programmes. - We will provide training to employees including the 'red flags' of Modern Slavery and Human Trafficking. - We will provide a whistle-blowing line for employees to anonymously report any concerns. - We will monitor performance against Key Performance Indicators to continually improve.
+- We will assess Modern Slavery and Human Trafficking risks in our business and supply chain. - We will comply with all relevant employment and human rights laws for the countries in which we operate. - We will conduct due diligence on labour agencies to reduce the risk of slavery. - We will conduct due diligence on contractors to reduce the risk of slavery. - We will define clear supplier expectations and assess supplier compliance according to identified risk. - We will make guidance available to suppliers and customers to support their due diligence programmes. - We will provide training to employees including the 'red flags' of Modern Slavery and Human Trafficking. - We will provide a 'Speak Up' line for employees and those external to our business to anonymously report any concerns. - We will monitor performance against Key Performance Indicators to continually improve.

-Compliance with the policy is monitored and managed through a Minimum Standard tool, allowing each business to assess it's status against the policy requirements.
-Responsibility for compliance sits with all colleagues to some degree (and this is managed through training).
+Compliance with the Policy is monitored and managed through a 'minimum standard' tool, allowing each business to assess it's status against the Policy requirements.
+All colleagues are accountable for compliance with the Policy.
+Compliance is managed and supported through training.
 Accountability for delivering against the Group's commitments has been clearly mapped.
 There is a Group Lead for Anti-slavery and Human Trafficking who works with nominated leads in each of the Group's businesses, both within commercial (for the supply chain) and within HR (for our own business).
 A Group Leadership Team sponsor monitors performance and supports continued improvement.
-The Modern Slavery and Human Trafficking policy is supported by other policies including a Responsible Sourcing policy, Recruitment policy and a Speak Up Policy.
+The Modern Slavery and Human Trafficking policy is supported by other policies including a Responsible Sourcing policy, Recruitment policy and a Speak Up policy.

-Since 2008 we have published and updated clear supplier expectations and worked with our suppliers to uphold them.
-Our 'Supplier Commitments' detail our requirements around environmental and social behaviours in our supply chain.
-Specific guidance is provided on modern slavery.
+We are clear to our suppliers about our expectations of them.
+Since 2008 we have published and updated a 'Supplier Commitments' document setting out our expectations of and the minimum requirements we expect our suppliers to meet, including, amongst other matters, details of our requirements concerning environmental and social behaviours in our supply chain.
+Specific guidance is also provided on modern slavery.
+We work with our suppliers to help them meet our expectations and requirements.
 The Supplier Commitments have been communicated to our suppliers and incorporated into our supplier manual and responsible sourcing procedures.
 The supplier due diligence process, described in the following section, includes an assessment against the requirements of the Supplier Commitments.

-Regarding our own employees, we uphold high standards, operate in line with our recruitment policies and comply fully with the relevant employment laws and Right to Work checks for the countries within which we operate.
-We have clear standards of conduct which are included in our Code of Conduct.
-The Code of Conduct includes a specific section on Modern Slavery, including the red flags for colleagues to be aware of.
-Our employees have access to a whistleblowing line and are encouraged to report any concerns.
-No reports were registered via the whistleblowing line in 2020 relating to modern slavery.
+Regarding our own employees, we uphold high standards, operate in line with our recruitment policies and comply fully with the relevant employment laws and right to work checks for the countries within which we operate.
+We have clear standards of conduct which are included in our Code of Conduct ("Code").
+The Code of Conduct includes a specific section on modern slavery, including the red flags for colleagues to be aware of.
+Our employees have access to our 'Speak Up' whistleblowing line and are encouraged to report any concerns.
+No modern slavery related reports were registered via the 'Speak Up' line in 2020.
 The employee due diligence process, described in the following section, includes checks both across our direct employee population and any temporary employees recruited via agencies.